orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 You created yet another database for your user's musical companions, and updated this database upon database discovery.
 You can use this to create "online indicators" for all companions in your UI layer.

-- `await this.orbitdb.keyvalue("companions", this.defaultOptions)` creates a new keyvalue store called "companions"
+- `await this.orbitdb.keyvalue('companions', this.defaultOptions)` creates a new keyvalue store called "companions"
 - `this.companions.all` retrieves the full list of key/value pairs from the database
 - `this.companions.set(peer.id, peer.all)` adds a record to the companions database, with the database ID as the key, and the data as the value stored.
 Note that you can do nested keys and values inside a `keyvalue` store
-- `companionIds.forEach` will then call `this.connectToPeer(companionId)` in parallel for all registered companions in your database.
+- `companionIds.map` will then call `this.connectToPeer(companionId)` in parallel for all registered companions in your database.
 If they are found `oncompaniononline` will fire.
 If not, `oncompanionnotfound` will fire next.

 ### Simple distributed queries